woidthevoid/todo-app-flutter/README.md

-A simple beginner project of a todo application.
+A simple beginner project of a todo application using Flutter.
+Functionality includes adding, deleting and editing todos.